AP Glossary

 Ceiling

-The maximum value a must-hit-by progressive can reach before it is guaranteed to pay out.
+The maximum value a must-hit-by progressive can reach before it is forced to pay out.
 The closer a progressive gets to its ceiling, the higher the expected value of playing that machine.

 Reset Value

-The value a progressive meter returns to after being won.
+The value a progressive jackpot returns to after being won.
 Also called the floor or seed value.
-The difference between the current meter and the reset value represents the player-funded excess that contributes to advantage play opportunities.
+The difference between the current counter and the reset value represents the player-funded excess that contributes to advantage play opportunities.

 Progressive Jackpot